Center for China and Globalization

 The Center for China and Globalization (CCG) is a Chinese think tank based in Beijing.
 It is registered as a non-governmental organization, though its independence from the Chinese Communist Party has been disputed.
-It also occasionally suffered attacks and censorship within China.
+It has also occasionally been criticized on Chinese social media platforms and some of its reports censored within China.

 Leadership

 CCG was founded in 2008 by Wang Huiyao and Mable Miao Lu, scholars who are reported to have ties to the Chinese Communist Party (CCP).
-Wang is a central committee member of the Jiusan Society, one of the country's eight legally permitted minor political parties under the direction of the CCP.
+Wang is a central committee member of the Jiusan Society, one of the country's eight legally permitted minor political parties led by the CCP.
 Wang has also served as a counselor to the State Council appointed by Premier Li Keqiang.
 According to The Economist, Wang is a "something of a go-between for technocratic government ministries, Chinese entrepreneurs and foreign embassies in Beijing."
 Victor Gao is a vice president of the CCG.

 Political stance

-Residency permits
+Residency permits and visas for foreigners

 As a counselor to the State Council, CCG's Wang Huiyao and Mabel Lu Miao have advocated for easing the residency requirements for foreign citizens in China.
 In 2020, the Ministry of Justice published a draft legislation outlining new paths to permanent residence, sparking controversy among Chinese nationalists who opposed the move.
 Wang was vilified by nationalists for supporting the permanent residency scheme.
+In October 2025, CCG praised Chinese government's new visa to attract young science and technology graduates, but was attacked by Chinese nationalists.